cu-swe4s-fall-2019/time-series-basics-adziulko/README.md

-# time-series-basics
+# time-series-basics & Pandas
-Objectives : Import multiple csv data files from a folder, clean data and match on time stamps, work with datetime data type
+time-series-basics Objectives : Import multiple csv data files from a folder, clean data and match on time stamps, work with datetime data type

+Pandas Objectives : Work with Pandas DataFrames and Series objects.
+Import multiple files, match on indexes, clean and print.
+(You are re-doing assignment 5, but with pandas dataframes instead of lists.
+You should find this much easier & speedier!)

 ## File instruction
 To test for python Pep8 style, you will need to: